 - Down syndrome

-- Townes-Brocks syndrome, which includes problems with the anus, kidneys, ears, and arms and legs
+- Townes-Brocks syndrome.
+This syndrome includes problems with the anus, kidneys, ears, and arms and legs.

-What are the symptoms of an anorectal malformation?
+What are the symptoms of an anorectal malformation in a child?

 Anorectal malformations cause problems with how a child has a bowel movement.
 Most anorectal malformations are found before a newborn leaves the hospital.
 If the problem is not found in the hospital, symptoms may include: